cuvva/terms/terms.md

 In using or accessing our Car Sharing service, **you are solely responsible** for:

 - The accuracy, content and legality of the information you provide about a vehicle lending or borrowing transaction;
-- Your commitments to the lender or borrower (as appropriate) and for the lending and borrowing transaction in its entirety, and agree that if you have any problem with a vehicle loan you will take that up with the lender or borrower and not involve Cuvva (save to the extent relevant to your insurance policy arranged by Cuvva); and
+- Your commitments to the lender or Borrower (as appropriate) and for the lending and borrowing transaction in its entirety, and agree that if you have any problem with a vehicle loan you will take that up with the lender or Borrower and not involve Cuvva (save to the extent relevant to your insurance policy arranged by Cuvva); and
 - The legality of your actions in relation to the vehicle lending or borrowing transaction.

 In using or accessing our services **you will not**: